Readmission & Re-Enrollment

 - You are a first-time degree-seeking student

-- You have not been enrolled at FSU for two or fewer consecutive semesters
+- You have not been disenrolled from FSU for more than two consecutive semesters since your last enrollment

 - Your cumulative GPA is 2.0 or greater